Convergence for nonconvex ADMM, with applications to CT imaging: Application: CT imaging

-If the RSC property holds as above, then we should see $\alpha_t\geq \alpha$ for all $t$.
+where $x_{t+1}$ and $y_t$ denote the iterates of the algorithm, while $\yh=P \xh$ is the projection of the true image.
+If the RSC property holds as above, then we should see $\alpha_t\geq \alpha$ for all $t$, for some constant $\alpha>0$.
 Indeed, for the simulated example, Figure~\ref{fig:CT_results_rsc} shows that $\alpha_t$ remains bounded away from zero across all iterations of the algorithm.
 This validates Assumption~\ref{asm:rsc}.

 Finally, we verify that approximate first-order optimality~\eqref{eqn:approx_firstorder} holds in this setting.
 Choosing $\uh = 0$, we can see that~\eqref{eqn:approx_firstorder} holds as long as $\norm{\nabla g(\yh)}_2$ is low.
 For our simulation, we compare $\norm{\nabla g(\yh)}_2$ to $\norm{\nabla g(0)}_2$ (in order for our calculations to be on a meaningful scale), and we find that